OctavianLee/Barrage/README.md

 + 2015-09-06 24H  Fix the problem about decoding Chinese.
 By Octavian
 + 2015-09-07 05H  Add the new danmaku and Fix the timeout bug.
 By Octavian
 + 2015-09-07 17H  Fix a bug when processing WELCOME.
 By Octavian
-+ 2015-09-08 20H  Add the reference repo made by copyliu.
-By Octavian
++ 2015-09-08 20H  Add the reference repo made by copyliu. by octavian
++ 2015-09-09 00H  Fix the bug in danmaku type. by octavian